 - Written Thesis: The required length is between 10,000 and 15,000 words, not including notes, bibliography, and appendices.
 Notes, tables, and charts should not exceed an additional 5,000 words.

-- Podcast/Filmed Documentary: Recording length: between 15 and 25 minutes.
+- Podcast/Filmed Documentary: Between 15 and 25 minutes.
 The recorded material must be accompanied by a reflection paper of 2,000 and 3,000 words, not including notes, bibliography, and appendices.
 The reflection paper must present the scholarly research performed for the project and explain the decision-making that informed the content in the project.

 * Any extension of the thesis/recoding beyond the maximum must be justified by the nature of the topic, or sustained excellence in the treatment of the subject, or both.